Update on: 16.09.2024

 A very common personality model is the Big Five Model.
 As the Big Five - the five main dimensions of personality - are openness, conscientiousness, extraversion, agreeableness and neuroticism.
 With neuroticism, the Big Five also take into account a potentially unhealthy personality dimension - a striking difference to the MBTI and the Enneagram.

-The DISG takes a very practical approach to the question of personality.
-This test is almost exclusively about how you behave - and nothing else determines success and failure in the world.
-The four personality aspects identified by the DISG are Dominance, Initiative, Continuity and conscientiousness.
+The DISG test takes a very practical approach to the question of personality.
+This test is almost exclusively about how you behave - and nothing else determines success or failure in the world.
+The four personality aspects determined by the DISG are Dominance, Initiative, Continuity and conscientiousness.
 Dominance and initiative - two enormously important qualities in life as well as in work - are not taken into account by any other personality test.

 The picture provided by your DISG test is understandable at first glance.
 It also shows whether, for example, the potential for more conscientiousness or initiative lies dormant in you.
 Thus, the DISG test is a fruitful start for all those who want to set out on the path of the personal change want to make.